apache/mynewt-site/docs/chapter1/project1.md

 ### Making an LED blink from SRAM

+You are here because you want to build an image to be run from internal SRAM on the Olimex board.

 #### Preparing the Software

 1. Make sure the PATH environment variable includes the $HOME/dev/go/bin directory (or C:\%GOPATH%\bin on Windows machine).